AVE-cesar/AngularDemoBackend/README.md

     bower install

+Note: this command will download powerful Javascript librairies into **src/main/resources/static/bower_components**.

 ## Step 2: reverse the sample SQL schema and generate the source code

 From this folder run from:

     mvn -Pdb,metadata,gen

+Note: This command will create the sample H2 database, analyze it and then generate all sources into **src/main/generated-java** and **src/test/generated-java**.

 ## Step 3: Run the app